Measured and projected beam backgrounds in the Belle II experiment at the SuperKEKB collider

 This section lists the essential instrumentation (other than Belle~II) utilized to monitor beam parameters, the vacuum pressure in the beam pipe, and background levels at SuperKEKB.

 \paragraph{Beam diagnostics}

 In SuperKEKB, transverse beam sizes are measured by X-ray beam profile monitors (XRMs) and visible synchrotron radiation monitors (SRMs).
 For the analyses reported here, XRM data are used.
 The X-ray imaging system uses Cerium-doped yttrium-aluminum-garnet (YAG:Ce) scintillators combined with CMOS cameras~\cite{MULYANI20191}.
 A coded aperture imaging technique provides turn-by-turn vertical and horizontal beam size measurements with a spatial resolution of the order of $\SI{1}{\micro m}$ and $\SI{10}{\micro m}$, respectively~\cite{Mitsuka2022}.
-The bunch length is measured by a streak camera installed in both rings, but dedicated machine time is required to perform measurements.
-Therefore, bunch length data are measured only once a year to avoid stopping of Belle~II data taking.
+The bunch length is measured using a streak camera installed in each ring.
+Dedicated machine time is required to scan bunch lengthening from low ($\sim\SI{0}{mA/bunch}$) to high ($\sim\SI{1.4}{mA/bunch}$) bunch currents and to separate the lengthening due to single-beam effects, such as the longitudinal wakefield potential, from other influences, possibly from beam-beam interactions.
+Therefore, bunch length data are usually measured only once a year, to minimize interruptions of Belle~II data taking.
 Instantaneous and integrated luminosity measurements are provided by the Luminosity On-line Monitor (LOM), which is based on the rate of Bhabha scattering events measured by the ECL~\cite{Kovalenko2020}.
 At a counting rate of about \SI{1}{Hz}, the system's statistic accuracy is 5\% at a luminosity of \SI{1e34}{cm^{-2}.s^{-1}} and the overall systematic uncertainty is estimated to be at the level of 1.7\%.

 \paragraph{Vacuum system}